Student Services

 11. Regular and routine cleaning of floors, kennels and cages must occur.
 The owner has an obligation to ensure that the room is as clean as the original standard.
 The owner will be responsible for replacement or repair of damaged items caused by the animal or any extraordinary cleaning.
 The odor of an animal emanating from the residence hall room or apartment is not acceptable and is grounds for removal.

 12. In addition to regular Residence Life room checks, the SA or ESA owner’s residence may be inspected for fleas, ticks, pests, and/or damage to the residential facilities once a semester or as needed.
-The Office of Campus Life will schedule the inspection and notify the resident in advance of the scheduled inspection.
+The Office of Student Life will schedule the inspection and notify the resident in advance of the scheduled inspection.
 If fleas, ticks, or other pests are detected through inspection, the residence hall will be treated using approved fumigation methods by a university-approved pest control service.
 Animal owners may want to take precautionary measures such as flea medications prescribed by a veterinarian, flea and tick collars, or flea and tick baths.
 Because not all of the precautions listed here can prevent flea and tick infestations, the owner is responsible for extermination costs when needed.
 Any flea infestation must be attended to promptly by a professional extermination company at the owner’s expense.
 Owners are expected to promptly notify FPU residential staff, who will then arrange for any necessary cleaning and/or extermination services.
 FPU will then bill the owner for the expense of the cleaning and/or extermination.
 Because of the possible sensitivity of others, owners are not permitted to use chemical agents and insecticides to treat infestations on their own.

 13. The owner will notify Residence Life immediately if the animal has escaped its confines and is unable to be located.